-I’ll try to build the German mountain soldiers old kit in practice.
+I’ll try to build the German mountain soldier old kit in practice.
 Volstad’s box picture looks good atmosphere.

-I could not put together too quickly because of the whole adjustment.
+I could not put it together too quickly because of the whole adjustment.

 It is difficult to set up the ammunition belt of the machine gun.

-All except for a sniper equipped with the large backpacks.
+All except for a sniper equipped with large backpacks.

 All four heads are changed to resin parts.